-CDPW's entire electric supply system is located underground in conduit and vaults.
+CDWP's electric supply system is located nearly 100% underground in conduit and vaults.
 Historically, undergrounded electric lines have not been associated with catastrophic wildfires.
 The undergrounding of electric lines serves as an effective mitigation measure to reduce the potential of power-line ignited wildfires.
 Based on a review of local conditions and historical fires, CDWP has determined that its electrical lines and equipment do not pose a significant risk of catastrophic wildfire.